BRGM/ComPASS/doc/doublet_petrel_grid.rst

 Doublet on a simple cartesian grid
 ----------------------------------

-The gris is extracted using the :code:`PetrelGrid` from the :code:`ComPASS.utils.petrel` module.
+The grid is extracted using the :code:`PetrelGrid` from the :code:`ComPASS.utils.petrel` module.
 The permeability tensors are extracted from the Petrel file using the :code:`PetrelGrid.permeability` property.

 .. literalinclude:: ../test/cases/petrel/doublet_on_cartesian_grid_petrel.py